About Enabling Accessibility Fund

 Flat rate

-The EAF has introduced flat rate costing to the small and mid-sized projects components.
-Flat rate costing determines the amount of funding for constructing:
+The EAF has introduced flat rate costing for all projects.
+The flat rate calculator provides the amount of funding for:

 If you are applying for funding for these projects, refer to the flat rate information sheet.